Abdelrahmann94/Animal-body-parts-segmentation/readme.md

 ![EaL](https://github.com/Abdelrahmann94/Computer-vision-/blob/main/OCR_res7.png)

 ### 3- KerasOCR
-Used KerasOCR and it brought the best accuracy for this task but it needs GPU accelration so, I used Google Coolab.
+Used KerasOCR and it brought the best accuracy for this task but it needs GPU acceleration so, I used Google Colab.
 KerasOCR is a Python package that provides a high-level API for training and using a text detection and recognition pipeline.
 It is based on the Keras framework and uses the CRAFT text detector and the CRNN recognition model.

 ```bash